 A driver set for communication among embedded devices has been developed from scratch.
 The infrastructure components have been appropriately integrated.
 The code has been packaged into a competitive product.

-has been developed from scratch to satisfy contradictory requirements.
+The solution has been developed from scratch to satisfy contradictory requirements.
 It can advance flexibility and robustness in industrial cyber-physical manufacturing systems.
-The systems built upon the technology will enable establishment of commercially viable local factories.
-The unique features are advanced IoT security and lower costs IoT fleet administration.
+The systems built upon the technology will enable the establishment of commercially viable local factories.
+The unique features are advanced IoT security and lower costs of the IoT fleet administration.

 Transforming Huge Computer Systems into Cyber-Physical Systems with Minimal Losses

-Most people adore new toys, so the ideas on how to reap benefits from IoT pop up regularly.
+Most people adore new toys, so ideas on how to reap benefits from IoT pop up regularly.
 The ideas work well for the ever-diminishing scale of a problem at hand.
-That is, computing capacity reduction at a computing node plays along in case the task complexity is low and computing miniaturization advances.
+That is, computing capacity reduction at a computing node plays along if the task complexity is low and computing miniaturization advances.

-Some tasks can indeed be helped by lighting up e-matches instead of bare wood!
+Some tasks can be helped by lighting up e-matches instead of bare wood!
 The majority can’t.
-The true power for IoT systems lies in the capability to simultaneously
+The true power of IoT systems lies in the capability to simultaneously:

 1. Cargo tracking or asset tracking.
 Today a cargo container can easily be monitored remotely.
 Nevertheless, some cargo is still open and some goods are stolen.
 Placing a tracker in a box (multiple boxes in a container) could make it easier to prevent and investigate any incident.
 It requires cost reduction for trackers and handling two orders of magnitude larger numbers of assets.
 It is a task for IoT.